 Read our full Acer Chromebook 15 (CB315-2H) review

 An internet connection is central to how a Chromebook functions.
-Nearly all its apps and services are online but more are adding offline support as time goes on.
-Google’s own Document and Spreadsheet apps capable of working offline and then seamlessly synching any work you’ve done to the cloud once you’re back on Wi-Fi.
+Nearly all Chrome OS apps and services are online but more are adding offline support as time goes on.
+Google’s own Document and Spreadsheet apps capable of working offline and then seamlessly syncing any work you’ve done to the cloud once you’re back on Wi-Fi.

 Do Chromebooks run Android apps?